lostjared/Acid.Cam.v2.OSX/README.md

 View Facebook page for Information and  sample videos: http://facebook.com/AcidCam

-OpenCV 4 is now on the master branch.
+OpenCV3_4_1 (Newest)  Version is on the master branch  now, to use the old 2.4  version switch to oldmacosx branch or for OpenCV 3 go to OpenCV3.

-Newest version of the program now requires macOS High Sierra or Greater to run.
+Newest version of the program now requires macOS High Sierra to run.

 To compile first clone then open with Xcode and build.